When I was young, I remember church being a place where the door was always open and visitors were welcome anytime of the day or night.

 Have a church communication plan in place to make church members aware of new security measures.

-Make these communications public so that if there is anyone sitting amongst the flock, who intends to do harm, they are made aware that lots of eyes are watching them.
+Make these communications public so that if there is anyone sitting among the flock, who intends to do harm, they are made aware that lots of eyes are watching them.

 There is a lot of power in prayer so be diligent with praying for church safety.
 Use your prayer teams to cover church safety.